gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R
+            - cannot assess because documents do not run/render

 ### Data analysis